-As of June 30, 2018, the Commonwealth had outstanding approximately \$149.1 million (\$79.8 million principal and including a discount equal to \$69.3 million) of variable rate "U. Plan" bonds, sold in conjunction with a college savings program administered by the Massachusetts Educational Financing Authority (MEFA), which bear deferred interest at a rate equal to the percentage change in the consumer price index plus 2%, together with current interest at the rate of 0.5%.
+As of October 31, 2018, the Commonwealth had outstanding approximately \$150.9 million (\$80.0 million principal and including a discount equal to \$70.9 million) of variable rate "U. Plan" bonds, sold in conjunction with a college savings program administered by the Massachusetts Educational Financing Authority (MEFA), which bear deferred interest at a rate equal to the percentage change in the consumer price index plus 2%, together with current interest at the rate of 0.5%.
 This debt is held directly by MEFA and has no secondary market.

 The Commonwealth is authorized to issue short-term general obligation debt as revenue anticipation notes or bond anticipation notes.
 Fixed-rate revenue anticipation notes (RANs) are issued by the State Treasurer annually in anticipation of revenue receipts for the same fiscal year.
 Revenue anticipation notes must be repaid no later than the close of the fiscal year in which they are issued.
 Bond anticipation notes may be issued by the State Treasurer in anticipation of the issuance of bonds, including, in some circumstances special obligation bonds.
 See "Special Obligation Debt" below.
-In addition, as of June 30, 2018, the Commonwealth had liquidity support for a \$400 million commercial paper program which is available for cash flow purposes.
+As of October 31, 2018, there were \$1.5 billion of RANs outstanding in three series with maturities ranging from April 25, 2019 through June 20, 2019.
+In addition, as of October 31, 2018, the Commonwealth had liquidity support for a \$400 million commercial paper program which is available for cash flow purposes.
+As of October 31, 2018, there was no commercial paper outstanding.